FHPythonUtils/ImageEdit/documentation/reference/imageedit/io.md

 def getImageDesc(image: Image.Image) -> str:
 ```

 Get an image description returns [icon/mask].
-Likely more useful for...

-my specific use case than in the general lib.
+Likely more useful for my specific use case than in the general lib.

 #### Arguments